 A Practitioner’s View of Corporate Intelligence

-This post is part of a series providing insights aimed at corporate strategists seeking competitive advantage through better and more accurate decision-making.
+This post, part of our series on Decision Intelligence, is aimed at corporate strategists seeking competitive advantage through better and more accurate decision-making.

 In this business model, decisions are based on observations of dynamic situations tempered with business context to drive decisions and actions.
 These actions should change the situation meaning new observations and new decisions and actions will follow.
 This all underscores the need for a good corporate intelligence program.